-Leukocyte Counts

-The total leukocyte counts was calculated using a hemocytometer with a 1:20 dilution.
+On the 21st day, the mice were injected with S.aureus (0.5 Mc Farland) 0.2 mL intraperitoneally, one hour later the mice were drained of blood through the tail vein after that the mice being sacrified.
+Leukocyte Counts The total leukocyte counts was calculated using a hemocytometer with a 1:20 dilution.
 Because the depth of the Neubauer compute chamber is 0.1 mm and the area is 4 mm2 (consisting of 4 rooms each with an area of 1 mm2 so a total of 4 mm2).
 Then the volume of the squares is 0,4 mm3.
-Therefore, the formula is:

-Leukocytes count per mm3 = Nx dilution factor / volume of squares = Nx20 / 0.4 mm3 = 50 N

-N = count of leukocytes from 4 counting rooms.

-Lymphocyte and Monocyte Count

-The fresh blood sample was dropped on a glass slide and a smear was made, dry in air, fixed with methanol, stained with Giemsa dye at a 1: 9 dilution, washed using distilled water and allowed to dry then examined under a microscope at 100x magnification.
-The percentage of monocyte and lymphocyte from the total 100 leukocyte were determined with the following formula:

-% Lymphocyte or monocyte = \sum lymphocyte or monocyte / 100 x 100%

-Furthermore, the percentage both of lymphocyte and monocyte were converted into count of lymphocyte and monocyte with the following formula:

-N = % lymphocyte or monocyte x leukocyte count

-N = count of lymphocyte or monocyte
+Therefore, the formula is: Leukocytes count per mm 3 = Nx dilution factor / volume of squares = Nx20 / 0.4 mm3 = 50 N N = count of leukocytes from 4 counting rooms.
+Lymphocyte and Monocyte Count The fresh blood sample was dropped on a glass slide and a was dry air, with stained with Giemsa dye at a 1: 9 dilution, washed using distilled water and allowed to dry then examined under a microscope at magnification. percentage monocyte lymphocyte from the total 100 leukocyte were determined with the following formula: % or = lymphocyte monocyte / 100 x 100% Furthermore, the percentage both of lymphocyte and monocyte were converted into count of lymphocyte and monocyte with the following formula: N = % lymphocyte or monocyte x leukocyte count N = count of lymphocytes count using (Analysis Variance).

-Statistic analysis

-Analysis of leukocyte, monocytes, and lymphocytes count using ANOVA (Analysis of Variance).
-The significance level used was 95% with a significance value of 5% (α = 0.05).
-If the value of p showed (p < 0.05), than it was considered statistically significant.

-Results

-Leukocyte Counts

-There was significant change (p<0.05) of leukocyte counts of the mice in treatment groups when compared with those of the positive control group.
-Within the groups, there was significant increase (p<0.05) of leukocyte counts from day 7 to day 21 in all the groups except positive control group (Table 1.)
+significance level was 95% a value 5% = the of showed < than was considered statistically significant.
+Results Leukocyte Counts There was significant change (p<0.05) of leukocyte counts of the mice in treatment groups when compared with those of the positive control group.
+Within the groups, there was significant (p<0.05) leukocyte from 7 to day 21 in all the groups except positive control group (Table 1.)
+75 Figure 1.

-Figure 1.
 Comparison of leukocyte counts between mice given C. nardus extract and each control group towards day of experiment.

-(Graph with one or more symbol show significant level (p<0.05) with control positive group).
+(Graph with one or more symbol \ show significant level (p<0.05) with control positive group). a.

-a.
-Monocyte and Lymphocyte Counts

-The results indicated that the monocyte and lymphocyte counts were on normal range, it shown by monocyte and lymphocyte percentage before converted to monocyte and lymphocyte counts.
-The percentage of monocyte were in 2% from leukocyte counts.
-The normal range of monocyte percentage in mice about 0-2% and lymphocyte about 65 - 87% of leukocytes count.^{11,12}
+Monocyte and Lymphocyte Counts The results indicated that the monocyte and lymphocyte counts were on normal range, it shown by monocyte and lymphocyte percentage before converted to monocyte and lymphocyte counts.
+The percentage of monocyte were in 2% from leukocyte counts while on lymphocyte were in 82% from leukocyte counts.
+The normal range of monocyte percentage in mice about 0-2% and lymphocyte about 65 - 87% of leukocytes count.
+11,12 There significant (p<0.05) of and lymphocyte count of the mice in treatment groups when compared with those of the positive control group, except on 14 monocyte was significant).